ekochmar/ekochmar.github.io/publications.md

 <a name="2023"></a>
 # 2023
+- Joseph Marvin Imperial and **Ekaterina Kochmar** (2023).
+_BasahaCorpus: An Expanded Linguistic Resource for Readability Assessment in Central Philippine Languages_ Accepted to EMNLP 2023 (main conference)
 - Anaïs Tack, **Ekaterina Kochmar**, Zheng Yuan, Serge Bibauw, and Chris Piech (2023).
 _The BEA 2023 Shared Task on Generating AI Teacher Responses in Educational Dialogues_ In Proceedings of the 18th Workshop on Innovative Use of NLP for Building Educational Applications (BEA 2023)